Near Marble Falls in Burnet County, Texas — The American South (West South Central)

 Erected 1974 by Texas Historical Commission.
 (Marker Number 9714.)

 Location.
-30° 31.989′ N, 98° 19.648′ W. Marker is near Marble Falls, Texas, in Burnet County.
-Marker is on Stagecoach south of Mountain Dew Road.
+Marker is missing.
+It was located near 30° 31.989′ N, 98° 19.648′ W. Marker was near Marble Falls, Texas, in Burnet County.
+Marker was on Stagecoach south of Mountain Dew Road.
 Touch for map.
-Marker is in this post office area: Horseshoe Bay TX 78657, United States of America.
+Marker was in this post office area: Horseshoe Bay TX 78657, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Brandt Badger House (approx. 3˝ miles away); Dead Man's Hole (approx. 3.7 miles away); 1910 Post Office Building (approx. 3.9 miles away); Marble Falls Factory Site (approx. 3.9 miles away); Michel's Drug Store (approx. 4 miles away); The Roper Hotel (approx. 4.1 miles away); Marble Falls School Building (approx. 4.2 miles away); Governor O. M. Roberts' House (approx. 4.3 miles away).
+At least 8 other markers are within 4 miles of this location, measured as the crow flies.
+Fuchs Cemetery (approx. 1.9 miles away); Brandt Badger House (approx. 3½ miles away); Dead Man's Hole (approx. 3.7 miles away); 1910 Post Office Building (approx. 3.9 miles away); St. Frederick Baptist Church (approx. 3.9 miles away); Marble Falls Factory Site (approx. 3.9 miles away); Michel's Drug Store (approx. 4 miles away); The Roper Hotel (approx. 4.1 miles away).
 Touch for a list and map of all markers in Marble Falls.

 More about this marker.
 From Marble Falls, cross the Colorado River Bridge going south on US 281 to FM 2147; take a right on FM 2147, travel southwest about 6 miles to Horseshoe Bay South subdivision.
 Marker is in the subdivision near the corner of Mountain Dew Road and Stagecoach.

 More.
 Search the internet for Conrad Fuchs House.